shubhamurthy/Pun-Chatbot/README.md

 # Pun-Chatbot
-A limited, JavaScript version of raylenemac-mcgill/CompLing-Chatbot
+This is a limited, JavaScript version of a Python-based pun chatbot that I was involved in creating (https://github.com/raylenemac-mcgill/CompLing-Chatbot).

+To use the pun chatbot, open index.html, type in anything, and press "Submit".